 Other SS3 students stand aside and stare in amazement as Kunle jumps to his feet, shakes Bolaji’s hand.
 Both friends roar laughter which carries in it no tone of pain.

 ‘Bros.
 I don fail!
 I fail like wetin.’

 ‘Omoh, bone that thing.
 I no follow fail!?
 Omoh, I fail!
 See D!
 See F na!?
 Omoh dah!’

-Months would have passed when WASSCE results are released.
-In the same Graceland Schools’ Assembly hall, Bolaji and Kunle check theirs.
+Months would have passed by the time WASSCE results are released.
+In this very Graceland Schools’ assembly hall, Bolaji and Kunle check theirs.
 Kunle has grown a beard by this time.
-Bolaji has grown taller, and the scar on his face has cleared out.
+Bolaji has grown taller, and the scars from chickenpox on his face have cleared out.
 They have both failed.
 They laugh about it as they walk home, stopping by a small stall to play video games.
-When night falls, they bid each other goodbye and do not see each other again until it’s time to register for UTME.
-Kunle travels to go stay with a faraway uncle, leaving Bolaji behind in this bustling city of Lagos.
+When night falls, they bid each other goodbye and do not see each other again until it’s time to register for UTME—Kunle travels to stay with a faraway uncle, leaving Bolaji behind in this bustling city of Lagos.

 The queue is long.
 But Bolaji can spot his friend from paces away.
 After the registrations, he walks to him and they hug for the first time since they were kids.
-Adult males barely hug each other in Nigeria; their hands do, in handshakes.
+Adult males barely hug each other in Nigeria.
+C’mon, what are handshakes for?

 ‘Omoh, you bin come back?’